 - Large (more than 20kg, Labrador size)

 Direct Line pet cover allows you to take out insurance for pedigree dogs, crossbreeds and mongrels.
-Get a quote today and you'll be able to customise the level of cover for your dog.
+Get a Direct Line dog insurance quote today and you'll be able to customise the level of cover for your dog.
 You'll also get 24-hour access to UK practising vets with PawSquad.